goethan/Udacity_Projects/tentative/ml.md

 - `frac_poi` = (`from_this_person_to_poi` + `from_to_poi_this_person`)/(`to_messages` + `from_messages`)
 - `total_gain` = `total_stock_values` + `total_payments`

 The first 3 features are from email data.
 By calculating fractions, we are able to focus on comparison based on the relative values instead of absolute values.
 (If some employee sent much more emails than the others, then the probability that her/his emails went to the poi is natually higher without further information.)
 By composing POI ratios, we are also able to verify our conjecture whether the POIs may contact each other more frequently than those non-POI's.
 The created features bring significant improvement to model performance for most of the algorithms used in later part of our study (e.g Accuracy, precision, recall, F1 and F2 all increase for the AdaBoost algorithm after adding the new features.
-In particular, the precision & recall metrics increase from 0.25 & 0.20 to both more than 0.40)
+In particular, the precision & recall metrics increase from 0.25 & 0.20 to 0.67 & 0.40 respectively)

 The last simple feature I added is from the financial data.
 If we were in a linear regression problem, creating additive feature would cause multicollinearity issues.
 However, we are dealing with non-linear classification problems here, so doing this is problem free and may bring useful insight.
 We also notice that the feature `total_gain` has highest score based on the `mutual_info_classif` estimation strategy.
 Because of the highly complex payment structure of Enron, I did not choose to create other financial features.
 Also, I did not create any polynomial terms.
 In fact, polynomial possibilites are covered by the neural network models, which is one of the algorithms I considered for prediction.